Clinical services offered by the Department include a major outpatient center as well as programs for inpatients at the hospital:

 Our Preparing for Surgery Program is also available at no cost online thanks to a donation from the Balm Foundation: www.preparingforyoursurgery.org

-In addition to the outpatient acupuncture services offered at the CCHH, acupuncture services are available for inpatients and for the hospital-based rehabilitative care of outpatients in select departments at Beth Israel Medical Center.
+In addition to the outpatient acupuncture services offered at the CCHH, acupuncture services are available for inpatients and for the hospital-based rehabilitative care of outpatients in select departments at Mount Sinai Beth Israel.
 These services are provided at no charge to patients by licensed acupuncturists through the Acupuncture Fellowship Program, directed by Dr. Arya Nielsen, senior acupuncturist at the CCHH.
 Acupuncture has been extensively studied in the US, Europe and Asia and has demonstrated therapeutic value pre-and-post surgery, in obstetrics and gynecology, rehabilitation medicine, pulmonary and cardiac care, otolaryngology, emergency medicine, and other medical specialties.

 Acupuncturists have assigned shifts on several units throughout the hospital and acupuncture consults are available to all patients with physician approval on a first-come, first-served basis.
 To arrange acupuncture services for patients already in the hospital please call (646) 935-2248.